Stop throwing your money in the garbage bin. You can save money in Israel. 20 tips to beat the shrinking wallet syndrome.

 Here are some money management tips that are easy to implement and really do work.

-To save 1,000 shekels a year, buy milk in plastic bags.
-You can pay up to 8.5 shekels per liter for milk in a carton, whereas the plastic bag is nearly half the price and is set at 5.00 per liter.
+Save 1,000 shekels a year, by buying milk in plastic bags.
+You can pay up to 8.90 shekels per liter for milk in a carton, whereas the plastic bag is considerably less.
+The price for milk in a plastic bag is set at 5.17 per liter.

-To save 1,000 shekels a month – that’s a whopping 12,000 shekels/year a year – start shopping at the shuk (the fruit and vegetable market).
+To save 1,000 shekels a month – that’s a whopping 12,000 shekels/year a year – start shopping at the shuk (the fruit and vegetable market) on Friday afternoons.

-For example: 4.50/kg for apples on Friday afternoon in the Haifa shuk compared to 7 shekels/kg midweek or at the supermarket for 9.90/kg
+For example: 4.50/kg for apples on Friday afternoon in the Haifa shuk compared to 7 shekels/kg midweek or at the supermarket for upwards of 10 shekels/kg

 Try to leave the kids at home when you go to the grocery store.
-An impulse purchase like ice-cream, soda or a take-away meal can easily add 50 – 200 shekels to your expenses for the day.
+An impulse purchase like ice-cream for the kids, sodas or a take-away meal can easily add 50 – 200 shekels to your expenses for the day.

 Shop with a list and stick to it.
 Online grocery shopping helps to eliminate impulse purchases.
 Prices are often quoted per 100gr and here you can easily determine what is cheapest.